Building a Green Home with Energy Efficient Windows

 There are many criteria** that define what makes a green or sustainable home, such as: natural light sources, energy efficiency, indoor air quality, and environmentally friendly building materials.
 The type of window you select touches on all of these important factors.
 Follow these guidelines for window materials when looking for energy efficient windows to add to your home:

 Vinyl: Vinyl frames are made primarily from PVC (polyvinyl chloride).
 What does that mean to you?
 It means that your vinyl window frame is virtually maintenance free.
-Because not all vinyl formulas are the same it’s important to choose a vinyl window that does not contain fillers, which can affect how well the window performs over time when it comes to insulation and durability.
+Because not all vinyl formulas are the same it’s important to choose a quality vinyl window, focused on high performance when it comes to insulation and durability.

 Fiberglass: Fiberglass frames are produced using glass fibers and resin which makes them very strong.
 This type of window frame expands and contracts at approximately the same rate as the insulated glass it surrounds, which aids in energy efficiency.
 Plus, these frames are durable resisting rotting, swelling or warping.
 These are very low maintenance frames that don’t require painting over time, unless you want to change the color.